Google Pixel 9 review: A fun, pocketable AI phone

 (Image credit: Derrek Lee / Android Central)

-Unfortunately, there are other aspects of the battery that I'm less impressed by.
-The 27W charging is almost unbearably slow, which is something that has always annoyed me about Pixel phones.
-Unlike the Pixel 9 Pro XL, which charged up to 70% in just 30 minutes, the Pixel 9 takes the same amount of time to just reach 50%, although those figures are based on a 45W Google charger.
+Unfortunately, the 27W charging is almost unbearably slow, which is something that has always annoyed me about Pixel phones.
+Unlike the Pixel 9 Pro XL, which charges up to 70% in just 30 minutes, the Pixel 9 takes the same amount of time to reach only 50%, although these figures are based on a 45W Google charger, which I don't own.

 The Pixel 9 USB-C port